anirudh-modi/JS-essentials/ES2015/Functions/Arrow functions.md

 obj.foo();              // global!!!
 ````

-What the hell, just happened!!
-How come `global!!!` was printed, JS must have gone crazy!!😡 Why can't the JS just print the damn `object???`, It must be driving you crazy!!
-Well, let's make it clear..one thing is for certain, JS is not crazy, and I won't let you crazy! 😃
+What the hell just happened!!
+How come `global!!!` was printed?
+JS must have gone crazy!!😡 Why can't the JS just print the damn `object???`, It must be driving you crazy!!
+Well, let's make it clear: one thing is for certain, JS is not crazy, and I won't let you go crazy! 😃

 Again, let's rewind!
 Recall the sentence said at the very beginning of this section.